Living legend of highlife.

 Pat and the Kwashibu Area Band (named after Kwame’s neighborhood in Accra) hit the road in October 2015.
 After a memorable performance at WOMEX in Budapest, they never looked back.
 The next two years took them around the world to play at major venues and festivals including Glastonbury, Roskilde, WOMAD, Sakifo, WOMADelaide, Sines and many more.
 “We could see there was something for everyone in our music.
 People of all ages, colours and trends were all dancing together!’ explains Kwame, the mastermind behind the band’s unbelievable precision and killer live show.

-The new album is called ‘Obiaa!’ which means ‘Everybody!’.
+The latest album is called ‘Obiaa!’ which means ‘Everybody!’.
 Tracks include the modern parables ‘Onfa Nkosi Hwee’ warning against arrogance and ‘Odo Ankasa’ about the value of real love and trust as well as a great new cover of Thomas’ Afro-disco favourite ‘Yamona’.
 “Playing highlife around the world taught us what we had to do to move our sound forward,” continues Ben.
 While simultaneously looking back towards the classic days of highlife and forward to a modern revival of the guitar band sound, this album puts Pat Thomas & Kwashibu Area Band exactly where they belong: at the front, dancing with everybody.